mengruwang-econ/mengruwang-econ.github.io/_pages/about.md

 geography, institutions, and administrative design have shaped long-run political and economic development.

-My current projects examine border manipulation in Qing China's prefectural system, the institutional foundations of state capacity in Song and Qing, and the complementarities between northern and southern China that sustained long-run development.
-I am also part of an ongoing project extending the geopolitical simulation framework of Fernández-Villaverde et al. (2023) to incorporate maritime power.

 Prior to my PhD, I was a Research Associate at Harvard Business School, working with Professor Laura Alfaro on the economic history of Shanghai's Concession Era.
 I hold an M.A. in Economics from the University of Chicago and bachelor's